 Their writers do them wrong, to make them exclaim against their own succession. ~ Shakespeare

-The very idea of finding one’s self is problematic because we are the never the same.
+The very idea of finding one’s self is problematic because we are never the same.
 If you think you have found yourself—a solid, unchanging self—wouldn’t that imply that you’ve stopped growing?
 The laws that govern the way we evolve and change forbid standing still.
-Either we are growing, becoming lighter and more present, or we are falling backwards into a more a chaotic and mechanical existence.
+Either we are growing, becoming lighter and more present, or we are falling backward into a more chaotic and mechanical existence.
 And perfection, on our level, is a very distant goal.
 I have met more than a few remarkable men and women in my life, and not one of them that I can remember was satisfied with their present state; they all believed that they could become more conscious, more simple, and more in touch with their inner creative forces.

-In some popular spiritual movements the idea of self is denied all together; it is believed that there is only a universal consciousness and that there is no individuality outside the experience of that consciousness, or rather that individuality outside of God or universal consciousness is an illusion.
-What is usually described is a kind of cosmic soup where everybody become everybody else and nobody is separate.
+In some popular spiritual movements the idea of self is denied altogether; it is believed that there is only a universal consciousness and that there is no individuality outside the experience of that consciousness, or rather that individuality outside of God or universal consciousness is an illusion.
+What is usually described is a kind of cosmic soup where everybody becomes everybody else and nobody is separate.
 There is a certain truth in this vision, but it skirts the issue of conscious evolution.
 It is too simplistic in that it suggests that there is no struggle or evolution from our present state to the experience of universal consciousness.
 It suggests that we can somehow jump from where we are without first creating and casting off multiple selves.
 Besides it really cannot be denied that we as humans have some capacity to hold together and evaluate experiences and that, at its most basic level, is what having a self implies.

 Human consciousness would be no more than a repository of accumulated imprints of varied experiences did it not also contain the principle of ego-centered integration in the attempt to organize and understand experiences. ~ Meher Baba